Yarra River: European discovery and colonisation

-Victorian Gold Rush
+Victorian gold rush

 Gold was first discovered in Victoria near the Yarra River in Warrandyte.
-The find was made by Louis Michel in 1851 at a tributary of the river, Anderson's Creek and marked the start of the Victorian gold rush.
-The approximate location of the site is marked by a cairn on Fourth Hill in the Warrandyte State Park.
+The find was made by Louis Michel in 1851 at a tributary of the river, Andersons Creek, and marked the start of the Victorian gold rush.
+The approximate location of the site is marked by a cairn on Fourth Hill in Warrandyte State Park.
 The river was drained and diverted in various areas throughout the gold rush to aid gold miners.
 An example of this is the tunnel at Pound Bend in Warrandyte.
-The river was partially dammed at Pound Bend near Normans Reserve at its eastern entrance and near Bob's wetlands at its western exit.
+The river was partially dammed at Pound Bend, near Normans Reserve at its eastern entrance and Bob's Wetlands at its western exit.
 Miners then blasted a 145m long tunnel through solid rock.
-The river was then fully dammed at the entrance and exit to the tunnel and water was diverted through 145m and out the other side leaving a 3.85 km of riverbed around Pound Bend exposed to the sun and the miners picks.
+The river was fully dammed at the entrance and exit to the tunnel and water was diverted through 145m and out the other side leaving 3.85 km of riverbed around Pound Bend exposed to the sun and miners' picks.
 Other diversions include The Island cutting in Warrandyte and the Little Peninsula Tunnel and Big Peninsula Tunnel near McMahons Creek.

 The Gold Rush saw increased development in Melbourne and "tent cities" of new migrants lined the Yarra during the early years of the gold rush.
-In the 1840s a weir was built at Dights Falls to power a flour mill and to give some control over the river downstream from there.
+In the 1840s, a weir was built at Dights Falls to power a flour mill and to give some control over the river downstream from there.
 From the earliest years of settlement, the mid and upper reaches of the Yarra began to be used for recreation.
 The river was selected as the site for the Royal Botanic Gardens in 1846 and the course of the river was modified slightly for the creation of a feature lake.
 Further upstream, the Cremorne Gardens were established in 1853.